open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

-The credentials context brings together providers of credentials, for example a vault or a local docker/config.json and credential consumers like GitHub or
+The credentials context brings together providers of credentials, for example a
+Vault or a local Docker config.json and credential consumers like GitHub or
 OCI registries.
 It must be able to distinguish various kinds